openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 The underscore character '``_``' used between successive digits can be used to denote a ``BigInt`` literal and improve readability.
 Underscore characters in such positions do not change the values of literals.
-However, the underscore character must not be the very first or the very last symbol of a ``BigInt`` literal.
+However, the underscore character must be neither the very first nor the very last symbol of a ``BigInt`` literal.

-Strings that represent numbers or any integer values can be converted to ``bigint`` by using built-in functions:
+Strings that represent numbers or any integer value can be converted to ``bigint`` by using built-in functions: